Presidency of John Tyler

 Tyler had more success in international affairs.
 His administration negotiated the Webster–Ashburton Treaty, which settled a contentious territorial dispute with the United Kingdom.
 Tyler also emphasized American interests in the Pacific Ocean, and he reached a commercial treaty with Qing China, known as the Treaty of Whangia.
 He also extended the principles of the Monroe Doctrine to Hawaii, in a policy that became known as the "Tyler Doctrine."
-During his last two years in office Tyler pressed for the annexation of Texas, thereby introducing the annexation issue into the 1844 presidential election.
-Because of his injection of that issue, pro-annexation Democrats blocked the renomination of former President Van Buren, who opposed annexation and nominated instead the previously little known James K. Polk, who went on to defeat Clay, the Whig candidate, in the general election.
+During his last two years in office Tyler pressed for the annexation of Texas, thereby introducing the annexation issue into the 1844 presidential election, and initially ran for a full term, under the banner of the Tyler Party.
+Because of his injection of that issue, pro-annexation Democrats blocked the renomination of former President Van Buren, who opposed annexation and nominated instead the previously little known James K. Polk.
+After Tyler withdrew from the race, he endorsed Polk for the presidency.
+Polk went on to defeat Clay, the Whig candidate, in the general election.
 On March 1, 1845, three days before turning the presidency over to Polk, Tyler signed a Texas annexation bill into law, and Texas would be admitted as a state in the first year of Polk's presidency.

 Tyler's presidency has provoked highly divided responses, but he is generally held in low esteem by historians.
 Edward P. Crapol began his biography John Tyler, the Accidental President (2006) by noting: "Other biographers and historians have argued that John Tyler was a hapless and inept chief executive whose presidency was seriously flawed."
 In The Republican Vision of John Tyler (2003), Dan Monroe observed that the Tyler presidency "is generally ranked as one of the least successful".
 But both of those authors used those statements as a preface to their presenting a more balanced view of Tyler's presidency.
 Some historians and commentators have praised Tyler's foreign policy, personal conduct, and the precedent he set with regards to presidential succession.